Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 ### Section 1.07 - Sergeant at Arms

 + A. Ensure that individual members are upholding all standards of the Fraternity through the use of the Standards Board.
-This includes the oath of membership taken by each member during initiation, as well as adherence to the Fraternity’s code of conduct and risk management policies.
+This includes the oath of membership taken by each member during initiation, as well as adherence to the Fraternity’s Code of Conduct and risk management policies.

 + B. Work with other officers and chairs to ensure members are held accountable to membership expectations (this may include meeting attendance, dues payment, participation in community service and campus organizations, etc.)